 There are a few driving scenarios in which one person almost always takes the blame.
 For example, if someone is rear-ended, the car behind will typically be the one held accountable.
 Those situations aren’t always cut and dry, however.
 Sometimes a driver will cut off another and get rear-ended as a result.
 The driver behind may end up being held responsible, even though the other driver was at fault.

 Accidents often come down to he said/she said impasses.
 You may be a safe driver, but there are a lot of unsafe drivers out there who may put you at risk.
 Short of reliable witnesses, there is rarely a way to prove your innocence in a situation involving an unsafe driver.
-Except for, of course, if you own a dash camera.
-The nature of accidents is that they are unexpected — that’s why you need a dash cam that can be counted on in the most difficult situations, including low-light and extreme weather conditions.
-These 3 are up to the task.
+Except for, of course, if you own a dashboard camera.
+The nature of accidents is that they are unexpected — that’s why you need a WiFi-connected dashcam that can be counted on in the most difficult situations, including low-light and extreme weather conditions.
+These best smart dashcams are up to the task.
 They include smart dashcams with WiFi and app compatibility and no-nonsense options that you can forget about until you need them.

 Boasting a 4K camera and strong night vision technology, the Rove R2 camera will ensure that any footage you capture will actually be useful in an insurance claim or police report.
 Plus, a GPS sensor tracks your location and speed, and you can easily view all necessary information through Rove’s app.
 That way, should an incident occur, you’ll be equipped with as much information as necessary.

 Pros: Has an automatic sensor that gets activated in the event of an incident while you’re parked.
-The only option on this list with built-in GPS.
+Built-in GPS.

 Pros: A 360-degree rotating camera means that it can be adjusted to record inside the car if necessary.

-Cons: Some found that the collision sensor was too sensitive, resulting in captured videos that are difficult to delete.
+Cons: Some may find that the collision sensor is too sensitive, resulting in captured videos that are difficult to delete.